 You can consider another type such as a ROP (Return of Premium) term life insurance.
 You can also buy a ROP as a separate rider for some term policies.

 A ROP simply means that you will be repaid all your premiums should you survive to the end of the term.
 The circumstances on what is repayable can vary from company to company.

 These policies are more expensive than equivalent term policies which do not offer this feature.

 This term policy is in force for a period of 1 year.
 These policies are renewable each year and the cost of the renewable premium is based solely on your age.

 These policies are especially useful for those who take out personal or business loans where the lender requires they be life insured to protect their interests.

 These policies are generally available through your employer or a variety of business or professional associations.
 Coverage amounts are generally slightly more expensive than equivalent standard term policies because the risk is spread through a variety of individuals within the plan.
 Face coverage amounts are generally much lower than what you could buy on your own.

 The one main drawback is that these policies are usually not “portable.”
 This means that if your employment or association membership ends you are no longer eligible for coverage.
 This coverage can be ideal for anyone who has health issues where a standard policy could be too expensive.

 How To Apply For a Term Life Insurance Policy

-As you can see term life insurance is more complex and can be more comprehensive than what you originally believed.
+As you can see term life insurance is complex and can be confusing if you’re not an expert.
 Again, we always recommend that if you need low-cost life insurance, or have complex life insurance needs, always use an independent life insurance agent.
-We will help you navigate the life insurance world and save time and money on your purchase.

 Spectrum Insurance Group is made up of life insurance agents who are licensed in all 50 states and the District of Columbia.
 Spectrum Insurance Group has helped 1000’s of consumers purchase life insurance online & over the phone.